RaiqaRasool/Portfolio-With-Sass/README.md

 # Portfolio-With-Sass

-Developing this portfolio to practice my sass skills
+Developed this portfolio to practice my sass skills

 Have  a look at the live site at https://raiqarasool.github.io/Portfolio-With-Sass/dist/